 It can happen that a client requests a transfer of funds and, instead of sending the EFT yourself, you order someone else that is a financial entity, a money services business or a casino in Canada to send it.
 In this case, you have to make the related EFT report (EFTO) to FINTRAC unless you provide them with the client's name and address.
 In other words, if you give them your client's name and address, you do not have to report the EFT.
-See Appendix 3 for example scenarios of this type of situation.
+See Appendix 1 for example scenarios of this type of situation.

-If you send an EFT on your own behalf (not on behalf of a client) to an individual or entity in Canada, you do not have to report it, even if the final recipient of the funds is outside Canada.
+If you send an EFT to an individual or entity in Canada, you do not have to report it, even if the final recipient of the funds is outside Canada.